michal-bures/konkr_data/ai-chatter/default.md

 - We both know it's over.
 - Too late to be sorry!

-> reaction, furious, stronger, suffered major damage, did not cause major damage
+> furious, stronger, suffered major damage, did not cause major damage, angry reaction
 - Hey, that hurt!
 I'll get you for that!
 - You'll pay for that!
 - Ow!
 Insolent little...